 Mental health issues are not a dead-end, people recover and they go ahead to lead healthy lives.
 We need to be aware of and debunk unnecessary myths about mental health issues, so more people can be comfortable seeking help.

-Here are 6 mental health misconceptions we should all destroy…
+Here are 6 mental health myths and misconceptions we should all destroy…

-It is rather convenient to believe that someone suffering from a mental illness should be considered violent but studies have shown that barely 7.5% of overall crimes are linked to mental illness.
+It is rather convenient to believe that someone suffering from a mental illness should be considered violent.
+However, studies have shown that barely 7.5% of overall crimes are linked to mental illness.
 On the contrary, they’re most likely to be victims than perpetrators of crimes.
 In cases where a person suffering from mental illness becomes violent, it has been found that most times these actions were done in self-defense.
-This goes to show it’s just a stigma that comes from a misplaced fear of people living with mental illnesses.
+This goes to show it’s just a myth about mental health.
+The stigma that comes from a misplaced fear of people living with mental illnesses.
 Bottom line: Treat the mentally ill like you’d want to be treated.

 “You can snap out of it, if you really want to,” “Get over it already, it’s taking too long,” “Try and put yourself together.”
 If you have ever said this to someone suffering from a mental illness, just maybe you made them feel much worse than better.
 That might have been the reason you could never seem to reach them because these statements are void of empathy.
 People who suffer from mental health issues can not just stop being sad or choose to become happier all of a sudden.
-Mental health issues are not cured by personal strength and willpower.
+You cannot cure mental health issues by personal strength and willpower.
 It is not a character flaw or a choice but an illness that needs to be treated.
 It should be perceived with as much empathy as physical sickness.

 This has to be one of the most insensitive misconceptions about people suffering from mental health issues.
 They are not just “thinking of themselves” but have reached a level of helplessness that dying seems like the only way to end their suffering.
 They are not merely seeking attention or crying out for help any longer but rather are experiencing a serious mental breakdown caused by either mental illness or traumatic life situations.